Richt, Coker among coaches on Hall of Fame ballot

 Coker was 60-15 with a national championship at Miami from 2001-06, including a 35-3 record during his first three seasons.
 He began his head coaching career with a perfect 24-0 record – including an undefeated 2001 campaign that culminated with a national championship – before a controversial finish in the 2003 Fiesta Bowl against Ohio State gave the Buckeyes a 31-24 double-overtime victory.

 However, Coker was fired in 2006 after a season in which the Hurricanes struggled on and off the field.
-His team was emotionally scarred by a midseason melee with players from crosstown Florida International and the off-campus shooting death of defensive lineman Bryan Pata, which remains unsolved to this day.
+His team was emotionally scarred by a midseason melee with players from crosstown Florida International and the off-campus shooting death of defensive lineman Bryan Pata.
+A suspect in Pata's killing — his ex-teammate Rashaun Jones — was arrested in 2021.

 Coker came to Miami in 1995 to serve as offensive coordinator under predecessor Butch Davis.
 Coker was elevated to head coach after Davis left for the NFL's Cleveland Browns.

-He retired with an overall record of 86-47 as head coach, including five seasons at UTSA from 2011-15.
+He retired with an overall record of 86-47 as head coach, including five seasons at the University of Texas at San Antonio from 2011-15.

 Scripps Only Content 2022